Search for anything...

 • EXCELLENT CRUTCH ALTERNATIVE: More comfortable and stable than crutches, this affordable knee walker is made for both indoor and outdoor use, and is designed for supporting either the right or left leg.

-• STABILITY & CONTROL: Easy to maneuver steerable knee scooter walkers feature four smooth 7.5" rubber wheels, dual rear on-wheel brakes, and an adjustable locking handbrake for excellent control while navigating.
+• EXCELLENT STABILITY & CONTROL: Easy to maneuver steerable knee scooter walkers feature four smooth 7.5" rubber wheels, rear on-wheel brakes, and an adjustable locking handbrake for excellent control while navigating.
 We recommend a safe walking speed of less than 3 mph.

-• LIGHTWEIGHT AND FULLY ADJUSTABLE: The Economy Steerable Knee Scooter weighs only 21 pounds and offers a robust 300 lb. weight capacity.
+• LIGHTWEIGHT AND FULLY ADJUSTABLE: The Economy Steerable Knee Scooter weighs only 20.3 pounds and offers a robust 300 lb. weight capacity.
 This steerable kneewalker also features adjustable handlebars and kneepad and is recommended for individuals with heights 4' 9" to 6' 4".
 Perfect for kids and adults.
 Handlebars are equipped with a quick release folding mechanism for easy transport and storage.

 • GREAT VALUE: The proven Knee Rover Economy steerable knee scooter is the best knee walker value in the industry from the brand you can trust.
 This affordable alternative to crutches is ideal for individuals recovering from a broken foot, broken ankle, broken leg, foot surgery, or ankle surgery.